samhitakolichala/Medical-Premium-Price-Prediction/README.md

 **Explanation**

-Splitted the data into 80,20 ratio ,applied 'Power-transform' for transforming the features.Used Random forest regressor,XGB regressor,Gradient boost regressor ,Decision tree Regressor.
-Among which 'XGB Regressor' performed well.
+Splitted the data into 80,20 ratio ,applied 'log-transformation' for transforming the features.Used Random forest regressor,XGB regressor,Gradient boost regressor ,Decision tree Regressor.
+Among which 'Random Forest Regressor' performed well, with the highest R2-score on the test set and the lowest RMSE on both the training and test sets.

 **Model Evaluation**

-The evaluation of the model is done using R-squared metric.
+The evaluation of the model is done using R-squared metric ,RMSE.

 **Take a quick Glance**